aitorllj93/angular-nest-starter/README.md

 ## Development server

+### storybook
+Run `npm run storybook` for a storybook server.
+Navigate to http://localhost:6006/.
+The storybook will automatically reload if you change any of the story files.

 ### app
 Run `ng serve app` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.